dfelinto/blender-manual/constraints/tracking/track_to.rst

       When :guilabel:`Target` is a mesh, a new field is display where a vertex group can be selected.

 :guilabel:`To`
    The tracking local axis (\ :guilabel:`Y` by default), i.e. the owner's axis to point at the target.
    The negative options force the relevant axis to point away from the target.
 :guilabel:`Up`
    The "upward-most" local axis (\ :guilabel:`Z` by default), i.e. the owner's axis to be aligned (as much as possible) with the global Z axis (or target Z axis, when the :guilabel:`Target` button is enabled).
 :guilabel:`Target Z`
    By default, the owner's :guilabel:`Up` axis is (as much as possible) aligned with the global Z axis, during the tracking rotations.
-When this button is enabled, the :guilabel:`Up` axis will be (as much as possible) aligned with the target's local Z axis…
+When this button is enabled, the :guilabel:`Up` axis will be (as much as possible) aligned with the target's local Z axis?

 :guilabel:`Space`
    This constraint allows you to choose in which space to evaluate its owner's and target's transform properties.